-- 2n) Work with Ara Poutama Aotearoa, the Department of Corrections, to ensure people in prisons have access to up-to-date and effective health education and combination prevention, such as condoms, PrEP, PEP and treatment as prevention (TasP). - 2o) Work with the Ministry of Education and schools on the inclusion of information on HIV in relationships and sexuality education in English Māori-medium settings.
+- 2n) Work with Ara Poutama Aotearoa, the Department of Corrections, to ensure people in prisons have access to up-to-date and effective health education and combination prevention, such as condoms, PrEP, PEP and treatment as prevention (TasP). - 20) Work with the Ministry of Education and schools on the inclusion of information on HIV in relationships and sexuality education in English and Māori-medium settings.
 This includes information on combination prevention, testing, access to confidential care, and HIV stigma and discrimination. - 2p) Encourage regulatory environments to support harm reduction measures that reduces the risk of HIV and STI transmission.
-This includes safer alkyl nitrites use among gay, bisexual and other men who have sex with men and other harm reduction interventions for sexualised drug use. - 2q) Sustain the current delivery of combination prevention tools, such as condoms and lubricants, to populations at risk of HIV and explore opportunities to fund and promote non-latex and internal condoms and lubricants.